 The CRM buying process is the smallest slice of the expense pie.
 Often it’s smaller a slice than it should be.
-If too little time and/or money is spent on this component — and if the right type of effort is not expended on this slice — the much larger slices of the pie will result in less long term value.
+If too little time and money are spent on this component — and if the right type of effort is not expended on this slice — the much larger pieces of the pie will result in less long-term value.

-The assumption used for this cost is loosely based on what we charge our clients for CRM planning and selection services.
-Unlike the other assumptions, our charges are not based on number of users.
-Rather, they’re based on variables such as number of interviewees, the number of systems and the number of CRM functional areas to be addressed.
+The assumption for this cost is loosely based on what we charge our clients for CRM strategy and selection services.
+However, unlike the other assumptions, our charges are not based on the number of users.
+Instead, they’re based on variables such as the number of interviewees, the number of systems, and the number of CRM functional areas to be addressed.

 2. Core CRM Subscription Expense

 The core CRM subscription is the most predictable expense.
-CRM vendors either publish pricing on their website or provide pricing in a conversation.
-Negotiation skills can come into play with some, but not all vendors.
-“Everything’s negotiable”, but only when you can communicate with a human.
+CRM vendors publish pricing on their websites or provide pricing in a conversation.
+Negotiation skills can come into play with some, but not all, vendors.
+“Everything’s negotiable,” but only when communicating with a human.